Heiny002/new-poosher-cursor/README.md

-# Poosher - A Dung Beetle Adventure
+# Poosher - A Physics Adventure

-A physics-based game where you control a dung beetle pushing and growing a ball of dung through a procedurally generated terrain.
+A physics-based game with procedurally generated terrain and dynamic interactions.

 ## Features

 - Procedurally generated terrain with realistic height variation
 - Physics-based movement and interactions
-- Growing dung ball that can be damaged
-- WASD controls for beetle movement
 - Dynamic lighting and shadows

 ## Getting Started